Sambucus canadensis

-Sambucus canadensis, the American black elderberry, Canada elderberry, or common elderberry, is a species of elderberry native to a large area of North America east of the Rocky Mountains, south to Bolivia.
-It grows in a variety of conditions including both wet and dry soils, primarily in sunny locations.
+Sambucus canadensis, the American black elderberry, Canada elderberry, or common elderberry, is a North American species of elderberry.

 Description

 It is a deciduous suckering shrub growing to 6 m tall.
 The leaves are arranged in opposite pairs, pinnate with five to nine leaflets, the leaflets around 10 cm long and 5 cm broad.
 In summer, it bears large (20–30 cm diameter) corymbs of white flowers above the foliage, the individual flowers 5–6 mm diameter, with five petals.

 The fruit (known as an elderberry) is a dark purple to black berry 3–5 mm diameter, produced in drooping clusters in the fall.

 Taxonomy

 It is closely related to the European Sambucus nigra.
 Some authors treat it as conspecific, under the name Sambucus nigra subsp. canadensis.

+Distribution and habitat

+The species is native to a large area of North America east of the Rocky Mountains, south throughout the mainland Americas to Bolivia.
+It is considered introduced in the Caribbean, Europe, Africa, and Asia.
+It grows in a variety of conditions including both wet and dry soils, primarily in sunny locations.

+S. canadensis is primarily found in habitat types such as marshes, swamps, and open woodland floodplains, among others.